Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Introduction

 \section{Introduction}

 The direct detection of gravitational waves by the LIGO and Virgo collaborations~\cite{Abbott2016} opened the field of gravitational wave astronomy.
 The LIGO-Virgo-KAGRA (LVK) network has now observed approximately 340 candidate events through the completion of the fourth observing run (O4) in November 2025, with 218 confident detections cataloged in GWTC-4.0~\cite{GWTC3,GWTC4}.
 The space-based detector LISA, approved by ESA for launch in the 2030s~\cite{LISARedBook2024}, will extend observations to the millihertz band, targeting massive black hole mergers, extreme mass-ratio inspirals, and galactic binaries.
 Ground-based detectors are advancing toward third-generation instruments---the Einstein Telescope~\cite{ET2010} and Cosmic Explorer~\cite{CE2019}---with order-of-magnitude sensitivity improvements.
-Simultaneously, atom interferometric detectors target the 0.01--10~Hz mid-band gap between LISA and LIGO, a frequency range inaccessible to either existing architecture~\cite{MAGIS100,AION2020,ZAIGA2020}.
+Simultaneously, atom interferometric detectors target the 0.01--10~Hz mid-band gap between LISA and LIGO, a range not covered by either operating or approved instruments~\cite{MAGIS100,AION2020,ZAIGA2020}.

 Quantum sensing has achieved extraordinary precision across multiple platforms.
 Optical atomic clocks now reach fractional frequency uncertainties of $5.5\times 10^{-19}$~\cite{Marshall2025}, squeezed light has been deployed in gravitational wave detectors with increasing sophistication from initial injection~\cite{Tse2019,Acernese2019} to frequency-dependent operation surpassing the standard quantum limit~\cite{Jia2024}, and quantum magnetometers have projected fundamental sensitivities of $\sim 10$~aT$\sqrt{\mathrm{cm}^3/\mathrm{Hz}}$ at geomagnetic fields~\cite{Dikopoltsev2025}.
 These advances naturally motivate the question: can quantum sensors detect gravitational waves directly, or meaningfully enhance existing detector sensitivity beyond what squeezed vacuum injection already provides?